-- 1. The contractor shall ensure that they comply with the plant safety regulation (240150642762) in relation to the confined spaces. - 2.
+- 1. The contractor shall ensure that they comply with the plant safety regulation (240-150642762) in relation to the confined spaces. - 2.
 The contractor must ensure that at least one person or there is a responsible person who is trained on work that will be carried in the confined spaces, also to rescue and conduct the risk assessment. - 3.
 The contractor must ensure that the station rescue emergency number is always available.

-3.39 PERSONAL PROTECTIVE EQUIPMENT REQUIREMENTS
+3.38 PERSONAL PROTECTIVE EQUIPMENT REQUIREMENTS

 - The Main contractor must provide a detailed programme that includes the issuing, maintenance and replacement of PPE for all his employees and appointed contractors on site. - 2.
-All contractors shall comply with the requirements of GSR 2 of the OHS Act and PPE Specification Standard 240-44175132. - 3.
-The risk based PPE matrix must be compiled detailing the types of PPE that is required to be issued to employees performing the respective tasks. - 4.
+All contractors shall comply with the requirements of GSR 2 of the OHS Act and

+PPE Specification Standard 240-44175132.

+- 3. The risk based PPE matrix must be compiled detailing the types of PPE that is required to be issued to employees performing the respective tasks. - 4.
 If there are exceptional circumstances in which certain activities necessitate the use of additional PPE, a risk assessment must be done, in which such PPE requirements will be determined and issued. - 5.
-All contractors shall ensure that their visitors wear and use the correct PPE whilst on worksites.
+All contractors shall ensure that their visitors wear and use the correct PPE whilst on worksites. - 6.
+Where PPE is required and visitors are not in possession of, then it is the individual contractor's responsibility to provide the PPE. - 7.
+All PPE purchased and used by all contractor employees including visitors must comply with the relevant SANS standards.